New functions further enhance the durability and compatibility of the PIVOT series

 LOOK was founded in France in 1951 as a ski binding manufacturer.
 Since then, it has gained global recognition not only for ski bindings but also as a pioneer in bicycle pedals and carbon frames, becoming one of the most coveted brands among cyclists, bringing innovative technology and design to the world

-Equipped with LOOK's traditional rotary heel plate, the PIVOT binding features a unique mechanism that allows the heel plate to rotate and release in the event of a fall.
-The pivot point is located directly under the tibia, reducing stress on the bones in the event of a fall.
-This excellent swing balance makes it a safe and secure ski binding, highly acclaimed by freestyle skiers in park and pipe skiing and moguls.
+LOOK's "PIVOT" bindings, equipped with their traditional rotary heel plate, feature a unique mechanism where the heel plate rotates and releases during a fall.
+The rotation axis is directly beneath the tibia, reducing stress on the bone during falls and providing excellent swing balance.
+These safe and reliable ski bindings are highly regarded by freestyle skiers in park and pipe, moguls, and other disciplines.

-Incidentally, Henrik Harlaut (SWE), a popular park skier worldwide who has won 10 medals at the Winter X-Games and been named North American "Skier of the Year" seven times, also uses LOOK.
-A signature model has also been released.
+Incidentally, Henrik Harlaut (SWE), a globally popular park skier who has won 10 medals at the Winter X-Games and been named North America's "Skier of the Year" seven times, also uses LOOK bindings, and has released a signature model.